Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Statements and declarations

 JMLA, WH, and NS conceived and designed the project.
 JMLA conducted the full experimental analyses, with WH, and NS supervising them, and WH, EO, and DT providing critical revision of clinical intellectual content.
 JMLA produced the first draft, the rest of the authors revised it.
 All authors critically revised the content and approved the final version for publication.
+Computing resources were provided through Carl von Ossietzky University of Oldenburg.